camelCase1/joinchat/README.md

 ### Usage

 1. Open http://localhost:3000
-2. Create an account or sign in
+2. Create an account, sign in, or use "Login as Guest"
 3. Browse available chat rooms
-4. Join a room and start chatting!
+4. Join a room and start chatting (guests are read-only)

 ## Project Structure